GutstheHawk/GTCraft/README.md

 A game I chose to create for my senior capstone project for my undergrad degree in Computer Science.
 It was developed as a solo venture over the course of about 3 months.

 This build of the game was designed to roughly replicate the limited sandbox environment of Minecraft Classic.
-You as the player are able to explore a randomly generated world and place blocks to your liking much like the early version of this now world-renowned game.
+You as the player are able to explore a randomly generated world and place blocks to your liking, much like the early version of the now world-renowned game.

 **The game currently features:**
 - FPS-style first person camera controls